Curriculum Vitae

 2018 – Present PhD student in Religion, Rice University

-2015 Candidate of sciences in Philosophy, Moscow State University
+2015 Kandidat nauk in Philosophy, Moscow State University

 - Dissertation: The Doctrine of the Hermetic Order of the Golden Dawn as a Form of Western Esotericism and Religious Philosophy (in Russian)

-2011 Specialist degree (with Honours) in Religious Studies, Moscow State University
+2011 Specialist diploma (with Honors) in Religious Studies, Moscow State University

 - American Metaphysical Religion (Fall 2022)